Service95 logo

 Say the words ‘rice party’ and you’ve got our attention.
-That’s how Cynthia Shanmugalingam, the British-Sri Lankan chef and founder of London restaurant Rambutan, marks the Sinhalese and Tamil New Year, which takes place on either 13 or 14 of April each year, depending on the sighting of the new moon.
+That’s how Cynthia Shanmugalingam, the British-Sri Lankan chef and founder of London restaurant Rambutan, marks the Sinhala and Tamil New Year, which takes place on either 13 or 14 of April each year, depending on the sighting of the new moon.

 “In Sri Lanka, it's the biggest day of the year and the first day of the Tamil month Chithirai,” she says.
 “Every community on the island rings in the new year and we all do it a little differently.
 But we all come together over the essentials: new clothes, silly games, too much sugar and most of all: rice.”